arnegue/Ardunio-RGBDriver/README.md

 # How does this work

-Commands are sent via serial.
+Commands are sent via serial:

 * Baudrate: 115200
 * StopBits: 1
 * Parity: None